Lone Wolf and Cub: Sword of Vengeance: Plot

 The episode takes one more trip back to the past: Refusing to accept death, Ittō forces the leader of the "Shadow" Yagyū, Retsudo, to allow him to duel the clan's best swordsman with a promise that he and Daigoro will be permitted to become ronin if he wins.
 Ittō beheads the swordsman by strapping a mirror to Daigoro's forehead, allowing him to blind his opponent with sunlight.

 Eventually, Ittō reaches the hot-spring village.
 He finds that the conspirators have hired a band of ronin who have taken over the town and are raping, looting, and pillaging.
 As his targets have not yet arrived, Ittō is forced to give up his sword and join several other travelers who have been taken hostage.
 The ronin leaders discuss killing Ittō and try to provoke him, but then decide to let him live if he will have sex with a fellow hostage, a prostitute, while they watch.
-The prostitute refuses to have any part in it, but when her life is threatened, Ittō steps forward and disrobes, saying he will do the men's bidding with the woman.
+The prostitute assumes a man with as much obvious dignity as Itto would never lower himself to point of sleeping with a prostitute and scoffs at the idea.
+However, Ittō steps forward and disrobes, because now that he lives a hell bound lifestyle and destined for the underworld (Meifumado), things like honor and self-respect no longer have any bearing on his life.

 When Ittō finally reveals his true identity to the ronin after they meet with the conspirators, he pulls out various edged weapons hidden in the baby cart, including a naginata and a throwing dagger, and quickly slaughters the ronin in a gruesome, ruthless manner.
 A conspirator tries to shoot him with twin matchlock pistols, but Ittō quickly upturns the baby cart, which is revealed to be armored underneath, and when the gunman's pistols are empty, Ittō quickly leaps over the baby cart and brings his blade down on the man's forehead, splitting it in two.
 He then stops the final conspirator from fleeing and slices his chest open with his sword.

 Ittō leaves the village.
 The prostitute, having developed feelings for him and his son, tries to follow, but Ittō makes a motion to cut the ropes on the bridge leading to town to stop her from following.
 He then quietly pushes the cart as he and Daigoro set off to find their next job.